LucasRufo/transfer-hub-api/README.md

 #### Credit

-Create a new deposit for a participant.
+Creates a new deposit for a participant.

 ```http
   POST /api/v1/transactions/credit